 House Burping in New vs. Old Homes: What’s Different?

-When comparing house burping in a new house versus an older one, we are looking at two different physical processes: Drying vs. Aging.
-New homes are shedding moisture and tension, while old homes are reacting to gravity and friction.
+When comparing house burping in a new house versus an older one, we are looking at two different physical processes: Drying vs. Aging .
+New homes are shedding moisture, while old homes are reacting to gravity.

 Advertisement Space